MikroElektronika/mikrosdk_click_v2/clicks/gps6/README.md

 ## Example Description

-> This example demonstrates the use of GPS 6 click by reading and displaying the GPS coordinates.
+> This example demonstrates the use of GPS 6 Click by reading and displaying the GPS coordinates.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and logger and enables the click board.
+> Initializes the driver and logger and enables the Click board.

 ```c